rust-lang/rfcs/text/0000-sandbox-environment.md

 `rustc` current working directory - in other words, it could be set as a relative path, but it would be interpreted as if it were an absolute path.
 Absolute paths would always be treated as absolute.

+## Regex Matching
+This proposal is intended to be a minimum set of functionality to control the environment.
+It requires very explicit control - aside from `--env-clear`, all variables must be explicitly listed to remove or set their values.

+A possible extension would be to allow regular expressions to select which variable names should be removed from the logical environment or passed through from the process environment.
+For example, `--env-remove-re` or `--env-pass-re`.